roeyaus/SiteMinder/README.md

 Keep is mind I am not and never have been a Java developer an I essentially learned both the language and the IDE/frameworks for this exercise.

+**Also - I could NOT get SendGrid to send emails - I always got 400 error with any request.**

-My implementation is as follows :
+My implementation :

 **Frameworks/Libraries :**